Rushemy Botter

 I specifically wanted to focus on the cultural clash they experience.
 A lot of young people come to Europe for what they think and hope will be a better life, but adapting or fitting in is very difficult and oftentimes they end up in trouble.
 In The Netherlands, for instance, it’s fairly easy to take out financial loans, so they get into debt and fall into this pattern of not being able to keep up with society.
 Clothing and appearance become sort of an armour to look like you’re better-off than you actually are.
 That way of dressing, putting on expensive outfits when you actually don’t have much, is what intrigued me.

-We can’t wait what’s in store for Rushemy, Lisi and the Botter label, but we’ll make sure to follow it firsthand.
-As long as Rushemy stays true to his own personal story: the world is waiting for it, no doubt.
+We can’t wait to see what’s in store for Rushemy, Lisi, and the Botter label, but we’ll make sure to follow it firsthand.
+As long as Rushemy stays true to his own personal story, the world is undoubtedly waiting for it.

 For weekly updates follow Rushemy Botter on Instagram